spawnmarvel/quickguides/zabbix/README.md

 # Stopped Zabbix agent2 on the host..
 # Better for 1.5 hours
-# turns out...... it was a  one more host that was sending much data.
+# turns out...... it was also one more host that was sending much data.
 # Stopped Zabbix agent2 on the other host..
 # better for 2 hours an counting.....se after the night.
 # It looks good in the morning (+ 7h) the last stopped agent was even started up again, and it seems stabil.